CMSC828G/CMSC828G/assignment-3/README.md

 Read the "[Benchmarking data science: Twelve ways to lie with statistics and performance on parallel computers.](https://htor.inf.ethz.ch/publications/img/hoefler-12-ways-data-science-preprint.pdf)" article.
-It covers 12 commmon mistakes papers make when reporting DL performance results.
+It covers 12 common mistakes papers make when reporting DL performance results.
 After reading the article pick one of the following papers we covered this semester and evaluate its results and reporting in light of these 12 common mistakes.

 - Megatron-LM: Training Multi-Billion Parameter Language Models Using Model Parallelism